Unpack finance and operations matters to make better business decisions for your organisation.

 Target audience

-The COVID-19 pandemic has led to many businesses including SMEs being badly affected, depending on which industry they are in.
-Following the Goverment's economic recovery plan, there are a number of government subsidies, reliefs and initiatives taken to revive the economies.
-In ensuring business sustainability, productivity and employability post COVID-19, SMEs and its employees must consider recovery action plans and initiatives which include managing the business finances effectively.
+The COVID-19 pandemic has led to many businesses including small, medium and small enterprises (SMEs) being badly affected, depending on which industry they are in.
+Following the government's economic recovery plan, a number of government subsidies, reliefs and initiatives have been made available to revive the economy.
+In ensuring business sustainability, productivity and employability post COVID-19, SMEs and their employees must consider recovery action plans and initiatives which include managing the business’ finances effectively.

 Objectives